-The chart below represents how the 2017 Master Plan's future land use designations relate to this Master Plan Update's designations.
-This chart pertains more to the details of the designation itself, and pertain less to the geography of the future land use map, which did undergo numerous changes.
+The chart to the right represents how the 2017 Master Plan's future land use designations relate to this Master Plan Update's designations.
+This chart pertains more to the details of the designation itself, and pertains less to the geography of the future land use map, which did undergo numerous changes.